OPEC's share of Indian oil imports in Oct hits lowest since 2011

 NEW DELHI, Nov 18 (Reuters) - OPEC'S share of India's oil imports fell to 73% in October, its lowest monthly share since at least 2011, tanker data from sources showed, as refiners shipped in fuel from the United States and other suppliers.

-India, which usually imports about 80% of its needs from members of the Organization of the Petroleum Exporting Countries, has been diversifying its sources of oil as local refiners have upgraded plants to process cheaper crude grades.
+India, which usually imports about 80% of its needs from members of the Organization of the Petroleum Exporting Countries (OPEC), has been diversifying its sources of oil as local refiners have upgraded plants to process cheaper crude grades.

-India, the world's third biggest oil importer, shipped in 4.56 million barrels per day (bpd) of oil in October, about 3.3% less compared with a year ago, data showed.
-Of that, it bought 3.43 million bpd oil from OPEC.
+India, the world's third-biggest oil importer, shipped in 4.56 million barrels per day (bpd) of oil in October, about 3.3% less compared with a year ago, data showed.
+Of that, it bought 3.43 million bpd from OPEC.

 OPEC's share of India's imports in September was about 81% although total volumes were lower, as the South Asian nation cut imports to a three-year low due to maintenance at some refineries.